 Does your family have a plan during a house fire?

 Your kids’ safety is of utmost importance.
 You teach your children to look both ways before crossing the street and to stay away from strangers.
-But, as a parent and homeowner in Lawrence/ Ottawa and East Topeka, do you educate your children on what to do in a home fire?
+But, as a parent and homeowner in Lawrence/ Ottawa, do you educate your children on what to do in a home fire?
 When a fire emergency occurs, every second counts.
 Have a fire escape plan and practice it with your children.
 Review the tips below to educate your family.